 When is the Best Time to Visit Sintra?

 Like Lisbon, Sintra will be busiest during Portugal’s peak season in July and August.
-At this time of year, the best things to see and do in that area will likely be quite overcrowded.
-Availability in accommodations and restaurants will also become more limited and you will likely have to book these things further in advance.
+At this time of year, the best things to see and do in that area will likely be quite crowded.

-The cheapest and easiest way to visit Sintra from Lisbon is by taking the train.
-Trains depart from the centrally located Lisboa Rossio station and also from the Oriente station if you happen to be on that side of the city.
+The cheapest and easiest way to visit Sintra from Lisbon is by train.
+Trains depart from the centrally located Lisboa Rossio station and also from the Oriente station.
 The trains run frequently (about every 30 minutes) and the ride only takes 40 – 50 minutes depending on which station you leave from.

 If you are planning to rent a car on your trip to Portugal, then driving to Sintra is also a great option.
 The drive is a quick and easy 30 minutes.
 Just make sure your accommodation has room for parking.